 Reporting.
 BUILD participants will identify how their program activity stipends have been spent and whether those activities have helped the organization fulfill its mission and serve its constituents more efficiently and effectively.
 Testimonials demonstrating progress are encouraged.
 No written reports will be completed; rather, BUILD participants will be contacted at regular intervals throughout the program to attend meetings or phone calls with HandsOn NWNC to collect reporting information.
 In addition to evaluating overall program impact, the information collected will help build a data base of resources for future nonprofits with similar needs and identify trends that guide the development of HandsOn NWNC’s capacity building work.

 Apply here.
-Applications are due December 20, 2021.
+Applications are due February 3, 2023.
 This is a competitive program and space is limited.
-Applicants will be notified whether or not they are selected to participate in the program.
+Participating nonprofits will be selected by a committee and applicants will be notified whether or not they will participate.